Who Is Kate Middleton?

 At first, Middleton's life didn't change much.
 The couple kept their relationship a secret, mostly due to the prince's extreme distrust of the press.
 The couple agreed not to hold hands in public, or be seen sitting together at dinner parties.
 This seemed to throw off the press for the most part.

 But in 2004, Kate was caught by paparazzi while on a royal family ski trip.
 Her relationship with William became the subject of intense scrutiny and, by 2005, she was a tabloid favorite.
 The two graduated together that summer, with Middleton earning an honors degree in art history.

 In February 2006, it was announced that Middleton would receive her own 24-hour security detail from the Royalty and Diplomatic Protection Department.
 This led to rumors that Middleton was being groomed for a position of royalty.
-However, with Prince William headed off to a military academy, Middleton was faced with tending the paparazzi frenzy, alone.
+However, with William headed off to a military academy, Middleton was faced with tending to the paparazzi frenzy, alone.

-In April 2007, Middleton and Prince William publicly split.
+In April 2007, Middleton and William publicly split.
 Allegedly pressured by the royal family to either propose or let Middleton move on with her life, William apparently broke off the couple's five-year relationship over the phone.

 Media reports said otherwise, however, as Middleton was spotted at several royal events accompanied by the prince only a few months later.
-Other rumors indicated that the couple were living together.
+Other rumors indicated that the couple was living together.
 Both parties denied the rumors.